mengsince1986/MZ_Simply-Scheme-Exercises/SS Notes/Part V Abstraction.md

 <img src="images/list.png" width="400">

-- `cons` -- takes tow arguments, an element and a list and returns a new list whose `car` is the first argument and whose `cdr` is the second.
+- `cons` -- takes two arguments, an element and a list and returns a new list whose `car` is the first argument and whose `cdr` is the second.

 ```scheme
 (cons 'for '(no one))